James Blackburn (architect): Life

+Work in Tasmania

-In April 1843 Blackburn was assigned as an Engineer to the Roads Department according to an entry in the "Blue Book" in 1839.
-In August 1834 he handed in a report to the Government dealing with the water crisis which had been affecting the town of Launceston, Tasmania, for at least 10 years.
+In April 1843 Blackburn was assigned as an Engineer to the Roads Department according to an entry in the Blue Book in 1839.
+In August 1834 he handed in a report to the Government dealing with the water crisis which had been affecting the town of Launceston, for at least ten years.
 In October of that year, Blackburn completed plans and sections which were proposed solutions to solve the crisis.
 In March 1835, the government still did not make up a decision.
-It was until half a year later when most people agreed on Blackburn’s proposal and in March 1836, constructions were finally put to work.
-Alexander Cheyne, who became the Inspector of Roads and Bridges after the resignation of O’Connor in December 1835, expressed his confidence in Blackburn.
-"He is the only person I can depend upon to do many of the duties, and without his assistance I must necessarily have done them myself… He is the only person in the Department beside myself who can survey and level… I place more confidence in him than I could in the greater proportion of those who call themselves free… If Blackburn from being a convict is incapacitated from making enquiries, no time must be lost in supplying his place with a free person qualified to do the duties, if such can be found, which I doubt, in the colony."In August 1836, Blackburn’s detailed work had been examined by sixteen senior government officials and he was permitted a free pardon in January 1840 which became effective in May 1841.
+It was until half a year later when most people agreed on Blackburn's proposal and in March 1836, constructions were finally put to work.
+Cheyne, who became the Inspector of Roads and Bridges after the resignation of O'Connor in December 1835, expressed his confidence in Blackburn.

+He is the only person I can depend upon to do many of the duties, and without his assistance I must necessarily have done them myself… He is the only person in the Department beside myself who can survey and level… I place more confidence in him than I could in the greater proportion of those who call themselves free… If Blackburn from being a convict is incapacitated from making enquiries, no time must be lost in supplying his place with a free person qualified to do the duties, if such can be found, which I doubt, in the colony.

+In August 1836, Blackburn's detailed work had been examined by sixteen senior government officials and he was permitted a free pardon in January 1840 which became effective in May 1841.

 Between 1839 and 1841, Blackburn was involved in the designs of Government buildings and churches.
 In 1841, he was involved with the completion of Bridgewater Causeway.
 In August he submitted a proposal with James Thomson but further changes and delays were made.
 The project was finally begun in March 1847 and the bridge were opened in April 1849.